 I use oil paint on canvas.
 I like to paint on big canvases in large brush strokes, splatters, and drips, conveying the mood and movement of my body through the brushstrokes.
 The messiness lends itself to the rawness of the experience while the tight focused areas reveal my intent.
 I paint human figures because they are an immediate connection for me, for my audience, and because I love to study the structures of face and form.

 Opie Snow was born in Ashland, Oregon.
 She studied fine arts at Lewis and Clark College in Portland, Oregon and University of Oregon in Eugene.
 After receiving her Bachelor of Fine Arts with a painting emphasis from the University of Oregon in 1998, Opie traveled to Europe to research master painter techniques.
 On her return to Ashland, she spent a year studying classical drawing and painting with Semyon Bilmes of the Academy of Fine Arts.

 In 2007 Opie Snow joined forces with Micah..Blacklight and moved to Brooklyn, New York to further her art career.
-She is currently living and painting in New York.
-In 2010 she and Micah created the collaboration called BlackSnow, a fine art, couture fashion, and multi-media company.
+In 2009 she and Micah created the collaboration called BlackSnow, a fine art, couture fashion, and multi-media company.
 BlackSnow had their debut show at IcoSahedron Gallery in New York City in 2010.

 From 2011-2015 her work involving mythical figures, explored the experience of the feminine through the evolution of sexuality, power, demonization, oppression, liberation and redefinition.

 She is currently living and painting in Oregon with her family but often travels to New York for inspiration, connection and fun.